Abridged c.v. below.

 Concentration: Culture and Politics

-In Excess of Medicine: Pleasure and Citizenship in Venezuelan Health Care.
+State of Health: Pleasure and Politics in Venezuelan Health Care under Chávez.

 2012.
 Vital Politics: Medicine and Citizenship in Venezuela.
 Doctoral dissertation, University of Chicago.
 Click here for a review.